httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 Terminology is defined in this section.

-Certificate Transparency Policy
-  : is a policy defined by the UA concerning the number, sources, and delivery mechanisms of Signed Certificate Timestamps that are served on TLS connections.
+* "Certificate Transparency Policy" is a policy defined by the UA concerning the number, sources, and delivery mechanisms of Signed Certificate Timestamps that are served on TLS connections.
 The policy defines the properties of a connection that must be met in order for the UA to consider it CT-qualified.

-Certificate Transparency Qualified
-  : describes a TLS connection for which the UA has determined that a sufficient quantity and quality of Signed Certificate Timestamps have been provided.
+* "Certificate Transparency Qualified" describes a TLS connection for which the UA has determined that a sufficient quantity and quality of Signed Certificate Timestamps have been provided.

-CT-qualified
-  : See Certificate Transparency Qualified.

-CT Policy
-  : See Certificate Transparency Policy.

-Effective Expect-CT Date
+* "CT-qualified" is an abbreviation for "Certificate Transparency Qualified".

+* "CT Policy" is an abbreviation for "Certificate Transparency Policy".

-  : is the time at which a UA observed a valid Expect-CT header field for a given host.
+* "Effective Expect-CT Date" is the time at which a UA observed a valid Expect-CT header field for a given host.

-Expect-CT Host
-  : See HTTP Expect-CT Host.

-HTTP Expect-CT
-  : is the overall name for the combined UA- and server-side security policy defined by this specification.

-HTTP Expect-CT Host
-  : is a conformant host implementing the HTTP server aspects of HTTP Expect-CT.
+* "Expect-CT Host" is a conformant host implementing the HTTP server aspects of Expect-CT.
 This means that an Expect-CT Host returns the "Expect-CT" HTTP response header field in its HTTP response messages sent over secure transport.

-Known Expect-CT Host
-  : is an Expect-CT Host that the UA has noted as such.
+* "Known Expect-CT Host" is an Expect-CT Host that the UA has noted as such.
 See
   {{noting-expect-ct}} for particulars.

-UA
-  : is an acronym for "user agent".
+* UA is an acronym for "user agent".
 For the purposes of this specification, a UA is an HTTP client application typically actively manipulated by a user
   {{!RFC7230}}.

-Unknown Expect-CT Host
-  : is an Expect-CT Host that the UA has not noted.
+* "Unknown Expect-CT Host" is an Expect-CT Host that the UA has not noted.

 # Server and Client Behavior